-Is Your Customer Experience Prepared For Christmas?
+Is Your Customer Experience Prepared for Christmas?

 Your website visitors expect a great experience all year round.
-As Christmas draws closer though, the experience and every element contributing to it becomes even more important.
+As Christmas draws closer though, the experience and every element contributing to it become even more important.
 Even the least savvy eCommerce shoppers are continuously analysing your website and customer service performance in the final quarter of the year.

 For many people, the buying decision is actually influenced by their level of customer satisfaction.
 The interactions that they have with your website and your representatives shape their buying decisions.
 Their buying decisions at Christmas and their buying decisions for the whole of next year.

 True website optimisation is about far more than conversions.
 It’s not just the colour of a CTA or the wording of product descriptions, it’s the whole customer experience.

 The whole customer experience includes: product advice, post sales service, response times, UX design, payment options, shipping costs and more.

 In fact, 43% of UK and US eCommerce decision makers have said that a key consequence of a suboptimal digital customer experience was the effect it had on their digital conversion rates.

 Consumers expect a great experience all year round.
 As Christmas approaches there is an even greater need for it though.
 Those that aren’t as fussed about speedy service or delivery costs the rest of the year, suddenly are once we approach the holiday season.